atomicbeef/software-renderer/README.md

 # software-renderer
 A 3D renderer written in Rust.
 Entirely software based, so no graphics card needed!
+This renderer was created as part of [this excellent course](https://pikuma.com/courses/learn-3d-computer-graphics-programming) by Gustavo Pezzi.

 # Features
 - OBJ file rendering, with PNG texture support